menzel-gfdl/era5-tools/README.md

 integers, which may be converted to floating-point using the included `scale_factor` and `add_offset` attributes.
 For any variable, these `scale_factor` and `add_offset` attributes are not guaranteed to be the same in two different files.
-If the two or more files are combined without first "unpacking" the data, differences in these `scale_factor` and `add_offset` variables can introduce artificial noise into the data.
+If two or more files are combined without first "unpacking" the data, differences in these `scale_factor` and `add_offset` variables can introduce artificial noise into the data.
 The common combining tool `ncrcat` does print a warning if it detects